Betsimisaraka people: Ethnic identity

 The Betsimisaraka constitute approximately 15 percent of the population of Madagascar and numbered over 1,500,000 in 2011.
 A sub-set of the population, the zana-malata, has partly European origins resulting from generations of intermarriage between the local Malagasy population and European pirates, sailors and traders who docked or settled along the eastern coast.
 Like the Sakalava to the west, the Betsimisaraka are composed of numerous ethnic sub-groups that formed a confederation in the early 18th century.
-Like all Malagasy people, the Betsimisaraka are of mixed Bantu African and Asian Austronesian descent.
-However, the Betsimisaraka are one of the Malagasy tribes to have predominant East African Bantu ancestry, with the average member being around 70% East African.
+Like all Malagasy groups, the Betsimisaraka are of mixed Bantu African and Austronesian Asian ancestry.
+However, they are among the Malagasy communities with a stronger East African Bantu heritage, with the average individual having about 70% East African ancestry.
+As a result, the Betsimisaraka tend to have more African than Asian physical features compared to the Merina people.
 The Betsimisaraka occupy a long, narrow band of territory that stretches along the east coast of Madagascar from Mananjary in the south to Antalaha in the north, including the island's main port at Toamasina and the major towns of Fénérive Est and Maroansetra.
 They are often subdivided into northern Betsimisaraka (Antavaratra) and southern Betsimisaraka (Antatsimo), separated by the Betanimena Betsimisaraka sub-clan (called the Tsikoa before around 1710).